Aaron3963/CSE_151A_Project/README.md

 ![https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-4-output-1.png](https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-4-output-1.png)

 We can see here that all of the news datasets have varying numbers of data points ranging from 2800 to 32700.
 This will not be a problem for us since our question focuses on the impact of news headlines in general on the S&P 500, so all of this data will be combined in to a larger dataset ordered by the date of the headline.
-We can also see there is null data within the CNBC dataset which will be removed.
+The difference between the number of headlines by CNBC and the other news stations is explained by the fact that much of the data is null.

 ##### Headline Length